Saiko-Senpai/Saiko-Senpai/README.md

-- 👋 Hi, I’m @Saiko-Senpai
+- 👋 Hi, Aritra Dutta
-- 👀 I’m interested in learning new coding languages and applying them in problems
+- 👀 I’m interested in learning new coding languages and applying them in real life problems
-- 🌱 I’m currently learning artificial intelligence and machine learning
+- 🌱 I’m currently learning artificial intelligence and machine learning along with front end web developing
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me at aritradutta2006@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i like watching anime and read manga/manhwa